Pediatric Orthopedic Surgeons treating a Hammer Toe

 Physiology of the Arm

-• The rapid loss of an arm’s use due to nursemaid elbow can certainly worry parents, even though it is often a transient ailment with no long-term effects.
+• The rapid loss of an arm’s use due to nursemaid elbow can certainly worry parents.
+It happens all the time even though it is often a transient ailment with no long-term effects.

 • Radius and ulna, two forearm bones, as well as the upper arm bone, make up the elbow joint (Humerus, hence the name “funny bone”).
 The forearm bone on which the baby’s finger is located is called the ulna.
 On the thumb side, the radius spans the whole forearm.
 With the capitellum, the distal end of the Humerus, the radius connects specifically.

 • Humerus and Ulna have a strong connection.
 However, the radial head requires a rigid ligament (trochlear) to hold it in the correct area.
-Sudden or chronic pulls on the radial head can partially tear this ligament and cause it to become misaligned, causing the radius to lose its proper position in the socket at the end of the humerus.
+Sudden or chronic pulls on the radial head can partially tear this ligament and cause it to become misaligned.
+Basically, this actions causes the radius to lose its proper position in the socket at the end of the humerus.

 • This type of injury usually occurs in 1- to 4-year-old children, but has also occurred in infants aged 6-12 months.
 The highest incidence occurs at 27 months of age.
 As the child grows, the bones become larger and more defined.
 Ligaments also get stronger, which makes them a superior support system.
 Unless the child hangs by the hands a lot or lifts a lot of heavy things, nursemaid elbow is uncommon in children older than 6 years of age.
 (The term “nursemaid elbow” dates back to a time when nannies or nursemaids frequently looked after the children of upper-class households.)